BOtied: Multi-objective Bayesian optimization with tied multivariate ranks: Empirical results

-\textbf{Datasets} As a numerical testbed, we begin with toy test functions commonly used as BO benchmarks: Branin-Currin \citep{daulton2022robust} ($d=2$, $M=2$) and DTLZ \citep{deb2005searching} ($d=9$, $M \in \{4, 6, 8\}$).
-The Penicillin test function \citep{liang2021scalable} ($d=7$, $M=3$) simulates the penicillin yield, time to production, and undesired byproduct for various parameters of the production process.
-All of these tasks allow for a direct evaluation of $f$.
+\textbf{Synthetic datasets.} We include synthetic test functions for direct evaluation of $f$.
+We focus on ones that support $M\geq 3$: DTLZ2 \citep[$d{\rm =}6, M{\rm =}4$ and $d{\rm =}7, M{\rm =}6$;][]{deb2005searching} and Penicillin \citep[$d{\rm =}7, M{\rm =}3$;][]{liang2021scalable}, which simulates the penicillin yield, time to production, and undesired byproduct for various parameters of the production process.
+See \autoref{app:experimental_detail} for more detail.

-To emulate a real-world drug design setup, we modify the permeability dataset Caco-2 \cite{wang2016adme} from the Therapeutics Data Commons database \citep{Huang2021tdc, Huang2022artificial}.
+\textbf{Real-world datasets.} To emulate a multi-objective drug design setting, we postprocess the real-world dataset Caco2 \cite{wang2016adme} from the Therapeutics Data Commons database \citep{Huang2021tdc,Huang2022artificial} to create Caco2+.
+The original Caco2 dataset consists of 906 drug molecules annotated with experimentally measured cell permeability, or the rates of passing through a human colon epithelial cancer cell line.
 Permeability is a key property in the absorption, distribution, metabolism, and excretion (ADME) profile of drugs.
-The Caco-2 dataset consists of 906 drug molecules annotated with experimentally measured rates of passing through a human colon epithelial cancer cell line.
-We represent each molecule as a concatenation of fingerprint and fragment feature vectors, known as fragprints \citep{thawani2020photoswitch}.
-We augment the dataset with five additional properties using RDKit \citep{landrum_rdkit}, including the drug-likeness score QED \citep{bickerton2012quantifying,wildman1999prediction} and topological polar surface area (TPSA) and refer to the resulting $M=6$ dataset as Caco-2+.
-In many cases, subsets of these properties (e.g., permeability and TPSA) will be inversely correlated and thus compete with one another during optimization.
-In late-state drug optimization, the trade-offs become more dramatic and as more properties are added \citep{sun202290}.
+We augment the dataset with additional properties using RDKit \citep{landrum_rdkit}, including ClogP related to fat solubility and topological polar surface area (TPSA).
+Subsets of these properties (e.g., permeability and TPSA) are inversely correlated and thus compete with one another during optimization.
+In late-stage lead-molecule optimization, the trade-offs become more dramatic and as more properties are added \citep{sun202290}.
 Demonstrating effective sampling of Pareto-optimal solutions in this setting is thus of great value.
+We represent each molecule as a concatenation of fingerprint and fragment feature vectors \citep{thawani2020photoswitch}.